The impossible is only so when taken as a whole.

 There will be other parts where you realize that despite being halfway up the mountain, you must climb back down almost to the start as you’ve reached an impasse.

 Those moments are most disheartening, but take comfort in knowing experience gained is not time wasted, but rather an essential part of accomplishing the impossible.

 (4,365 words were written, and most of them deleted, to create this 400 word blog.)

 We are capable of more than we think.
-So bite off more than you can chew - then take your time to nibble at it until it’s broken down and swallowed in your belly, absorbed into your blood, made but a part of your greater self.
+So bite off more than you can chew - then take your time to nibble at it until it’s broken down and swallowed in your belly, absorbed into your blood, made into a part of your greater self.

 You can do it.
 Piece by piece.